simon-glitch/simon-glitch.github.io/My_Way_of_Life/programming/lemour/built_in_types.md

 # Built Ins!
 These are some of the most basic data types, which are built in to the language.
 Having good built-ins is one of the most important parts of a language; especially when the language is interpreted.

+## Iterable
+Any object that contains mutliple items and remembers where their values are (or remembers how to access their values).
+For example, a linked list would qualify as an iterable, even though each node of the linked list is itself a linked list.
+In case your wondering: No, "linked list" is not a built-in in this language.
+That data structure is well known for being hard to debug and bad for performance.

 ## Array
 `array` is the generic data type for an ordered sequence of items.